-The Code of Practice for Responsible Gambling (the Code) aims to minimise to individuals and the community the harms associated with loss of control of gambling through the creation of responsible gambling environments in line with best practice and community expectations.
-The Code sets out minimum requirements for NT gambling providers to adopt to reduce harms associated with problem gambling.
-Licenced operators are encouraged to implement additional strategies to further minimise harm.
+The Code of Practice for Responsible Gambling aims to minimise these harms through the creation of responsible gambling environments, in line with best practice and community expectations.

-Problem gambling is characterised by difficulties in limiting money and/or time spent on gambling which leads to negative impacts for the gambler, others, or for the community.
+Problem gambling is characterised by difficulties in limiting money and time spent on gambling.
+It can lead to negative impacts for the gambler, their family, friends and employer, and the community.

 - excessive financial losses relative to the gambler’s income